-App screenshots are crucial for engaging users on the App Store, Google Play, and the Chrome Store.
-With more than one million apps competing for user attention, studies show many consumers only browse for a few seconds before deciding whether to download an app.
+App screenshots are crucial for engaging and educating users on Google Play, the App Store, and the Chrome Store.
+With more than one million apps competing for attention, studies show many users only browse for a few seconds before deciding to download or not.

-This tutorial helps you create compelling and attractive app screenshots for the Google Play Store.
+This tutorial helps you craft compelling app screenshots for Google Play within a few minutes.

 Google Play Screenshot Sizes